opulo-inc/docs/content/en/docs/mechanical-assembly/printing-parts/index.md

 {{< container-image path="images/IMG_0637.JPG" alt="All 3D printed parts" >}}

-You can find out how many of each part to print in the `index_bom.md` file you downloaded in the first step.
-You can view this file using an online Markdown viewer [like this one](https://dillinger.io/).
-Select "Import From" -> "Markdown File" and select `index_bom.md`.
+You can find out how many of each part to print in the `LumenPnP-BOM` zip file you downloaded in the first step.
+After unzipping, open the HTML file in your browser to see the machine's Bill of Materials.

-The "Filename" column will tell you which part to print and the "Quantity" column will tell you how many to print.
-Only pay attention to filenames that start with `FDM-`, since these are the ones in the zip file you downloaded earlier.
+The "Part Name" column will tell you which part to print and the "Quantity" column will tell you how many to print.
+There's a rendered image of each 3D printed part as well to help identify them.
+Just print the parts that have the "Part Type" of "FDM".
 The other items in this table are a list of all the other fasteners, hardware, and off the shelf parts used in the machine's mechanical build- all of these have been provided in the kit.

 The 3d models are already in the preferred orientation for printing, so you only need to make sure they're placed within the build volume when slicing.

-## 9000 Series Parts?
+## Optional Parts

-There are some parts in the project that have a part number in the 9000s.
-These prints are totally optional- feel free to print them if you think they'll be useful for you, but they aren't required for building the machine.
+There are some parts in the Bill of Materials page that are highlighted and flagged as optional.
+These prints are not necessary to print - feel free to print them if you think they'll be useful for you, but they aren't required for building the machine.
+There are notes in the BOM about what extra parts and steps are necessary to use them.